 Select this Scsi's top 10 Best Practices hyperlink -- or the graphic located immediately below if present -- to view or download a full-page untagged PDF file that provides hyperlinks to each of Scsi's "Perfect 10" Web Site Best Practices for your convenience.

 To quickly find out what some specific Web-centric benefits are that can readily be appreciated by anyone, select this Major Benefits of "World Class Level" Web Site Design hyperlink -- or the graphic located immediately below if present -- to launch the untagged PDF file with its respective hyperlinks to choose from.

-The STCEW Tool is really an easy-to-use checklist, straightforward to understand, and anyone can use it to check for the presence or absence of Scsi's Web Best Practices on any Web site's pages.
+The STCEW Tool is really an easy-to-use checklist, straightforward to understand, and anyone can use it to check for the presence or absence of List of Scsi's Web Best Practices on any Web site's pages.

 With this document as a reference you can methodically proceed to quantitatively score any page -- on any Web site -- you so choose to evaluate.